 Hairbond Sculptor Professional Hair Putty: For guys who may have finer hair or want a lighter hold (than the Shaper), this is a great option.
 I think the term “putty” is inappropriate as it’s really more of a cream.
 Sculptor, which I use every day in my hair, gives a nice, soft hold and great shine and separation.
 And, like the Shaper, the product smells really great — like a sour apple Jolly Rancher.

 Hairbond Distorter Professional Styling Clay: This is a great go-to product for adding a nice, pliable texture to the hair.
-The product gives a strong hold without getting crunchy.
+The product gives a stronghold without getting crunchy.
 If you’re looking for grungy texture, this will certainly fit the bill.
 I think it has an almost gritty texture which really lends itself well to casual, textured styles.
 Distorter doesn’t smell as great as the other Hairbond products, but it does have a pleasant, although somewhat medicinal smell.

 Hairbond Moulder Professional Hair Shaper: This is my second favorite product in the line — Moulder offers excellent, flexible hold with a matte finish.
 I use this one for casual, texturized styles.
-This works like a wax, however without the greasy texture.
+This works like wax, however without the greasy texture.
 It also smells like apples.
 Therefore it is quite pleasant on the nose too.

-From a performance and also diversity standpoint, it is almost excellent product line.
+From a performance and also diversity standpoint, it is an almost excellent product line.
 There is also enough variety in the selection to satisfy most any style.
 They also offer a lighter cream and a shampoo and conditioner which I don’t have access to at the moment (although I will certainly update this review once I do.

 I do have a few negative things I should add about the line.
 First, I think the packaging is excessive.
 It is beautiful, but a massive waste of material.
 Each jar contains only about 3.38 ounces of product.
 There is an inner “bowl” which contains the product, but the packaging would lead you to believe you’re getting much more than you actually are.
 Some people may also not enjoy the fragrances — while I found them all very pleasant, they can be a bit strong (and the scent lingers a bit).
 If you don’t mind smelling like apples or buttercream frosting, you’ll do just fine.
 Whenever I use the Shaper, my dog always wants to lick my head (although she doesn’t do that when I’m wearing the Sculptor.
 Guess she prefers butterscotch to apples.